 At Woolly Mammoth, we launch bold new theatrical ideas with the highest possible production values and a deeply engaged audience.
-We stand out as one of America’s few major theaters with a subscription season exclusively devoted to new work.
+We stand out as one of America’s few major theatres with a subscription season exclusively devoted to new work.
 Over the last thirty-nine years we have experimented with many different approaches, responded to feedback from dozens of playwrights and directors, and both absorbed and led important changes in the field.

 World Premieres and Commissions

 World premieres make up a significant percentage of the plays we produce; the remainder generally consists of plays receiving their second or third productions, giving playwrights and generative artists a further opportunity to hone their work.

 New plays premiered at Woolly Mammoth have been produced from New York to London to Helsinki, in more than 250 theatres all over the world.
 Woolly plays have gone on to extended runs Off-Broadway and productions at a wide variety of regional theatres (both large and very small) and have been produced at colleges and universities across the country.
 Seventeen plays that premiered at Woolly Mammoth have been commercially published, including six in Plays from Woolly Mammoth (Broadway Play Publishing, 1999).
 Woolly Mammoth was also the national pilot theatre for First Look Press (a division of Playscripts, Inc.), which makes printed scripts available to audiences from the first preview.